ARandomStrangerr/cpp/README.md

 input:<br/>
 &emsp;std::string - name of the key<br/>
 &emsp;JsonArray* - pointer to store under the aboe key (remember to allocate dynamically)
+### `JsonObject.get(std::string)`
+get an element associates with the string input:<br/>
+&emsp;std::string - name of the key<br/>
+output:<br/>
+&emsp;JsonPrimitive* - pointer to the JsonPrimitive associate with the key error:<br/>
+&emsp;std::string - error message. this often because the given key is not associated with any thing.
 ### `delete JsonObject`
 JsonObject destructor.<br/>
 Calling this will traverse through the underlaying map and de-allocate all the pointers within this JsonObject.